sverrekm/rpi-weight-gateway/README.md

 - GPIO errors: verify pins, run on actual Pi, and `privileged: true`
 - MQTT not connected: set `MQTT_HOST` or start internal broker via profile `mqtt`
 - Wi‑Fi portal: requires host networking and Wi‑Fi adapter; connect to the AP SSID and configure network
+- Rebuild hangs or BuildKit errors on Pi: use installer `--rebuild` or the manual build commands above; avoids BuildKit and selects a compatible Python base image for your architecture

 ## License